-"What's in your AIR" is more than a marketing slogan, it's critical to staying healthy, improved productivity and slowing global warming.
-Accurate, real-time information from low-cost sensors like IPS integrated into air quality monitors, air purifiers, HVAC systems, automobiles and numerous digital health applications can address this threat.
-If you are developing a product that would benefit from complete, accurate real-time data about PM, or looking for a complete Air Quality Monitoring Solution, contact us.
+"What's in your AIR" is more than a marketing slogan, it's critical to staying healthy and slowing global warming.
+Accurate, real-time information from low cost sensors like Piera-1 integrated into air quality monitors, air purifiers, HVAC systems, automobiles and numerous digital health applications can address this threat.
+If you are developing a product that would benefit from complete, accurate real-time data about PM, contact us.